Ciran0/Clia/README.md

 - [ ] I can draw a polyline that is considered as a subduction zone

 ### Subduction of oceanic crust and other features
-> "As a user, I want to see features like the oceanic crust disapear as they get subducted"
+> "As a user, I want to see features like the oceanic crust disappear as they get subducted"

 **Acceptance Criteria**:
-- hen a feature that would not create collisions (oceanic plates, mid ocean rifts ...) crosses a subduction zone, it's geomtry get's updated in order to give the impression that it "dissapears" under the subduction zone
+- when a feature that would not create collisions (oceanic plates, mid ocean rifts ...) crosses a subduction zone, it's geomtry gets updated in order to give the impression that it "dissapears" under the subduction zone

 ---
 ## 3.5 Colliding